shanegerhardt/shanegerhardt.github.io/_posts/2016-03-29-project-green-up.markdown

 ## What I Learned
 The biggest lesson I learned during this assignment wasn't about programming, it was about team work.
 There were over performers and under performers, competing ideas, heated discussion, but we were a team with one goal; releasing our product on time.
 Some features had to be cut and were saved for a future update but all priority one functionality was completed and released by the deadline.

+* This site was previously hosted at http://sfsuswe.com/~s13g04/ but has since been taken down.